TimSchulz1991/project5-8GAG-DRF-API/README.md

 | Comments   | Create, edit, delete | A comment can be created, edited or deleted.   | ✓    |
 | Likes   | Create, edit, delete | A like can be created, edited or deleted.   | ✓    |

+## Bugs

+The Admin panel of the deployed project on Heroku has no CSS styling, which seems to be a DRF bug.

 # Deployment

 ## Development